Shelling of links and star clusters in edgewise subdivision of a simplex: The star and the link of a vertex in

 A vertex $\mathbf{v}\in W_{k,q}$ is on the boundary of $R_{k,q}$ if some of its coordinates repeat, or if some of them are equal $0$ or $q$.
-We encode the appearances of $0$ or $q$, and the multiplicities of the coordinates of $\mathbf{v}$ by its \textit{type}:
+We encode the occurrences of $0$ and $q$, as well as the multiplicities of the coordinates of $\mathbf{v}$, using its \textit{type}: